s23m/model-editor/Synergetics IR Research/Phase 3 TensorFlow + py/README.md

 And hit ENTER.

 The program will output its results as PNG images files in the same directory that the script is located.

+GitHub limits file sizes to 25MB, so our model wasn't able to be added to this repository.
+If you wish to use the custom-trained model by Synergetics as a base, it can be downloaded from Google Drive [here](https://drive.google.com/file/d/1E3RnWxH-0rTIHQCcaNqazkhN8TxOahHY/view?usp=drive_link).
+If the link is unavailable for any reason, reach out to Jack Girard at n11252511@qut.edu.au.